A-VazquezGuardado/Smart_NFC_Optogenetics/README.md

 # Smart NFC Optogenetics

 This repository contains a stand-alone graphic user interface (GUI) implemented in MATLAB (The MathWorks Inc).
-This GUI establishes a connection via serial interface with the LRM2500-A(B) NFC reader (Feig Electronics Inc).

-The GUI is an intuitive interface that provides configuration/operation access to the implantable devices.
-Technically as many as 255 devices can be discovered and accessed, independently, using this application.
+This GUI establishes a connection via serial interface with the LRM2500-A(B) NFC reader (Feig Electronics Inc), offering an intuitive interface to provide configuration/operation access to the implantable devices.

 ## System requirements: